huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 ## Connection Handling

 {{?RFC7766}} provides updated
-guidance on DNS/TCP much of which is applicable to DNS/QUIC.
-This section attempts to specify how those considerations apply to DNS/QUIC.
+guidance on DNS/TCP much of which is applicable to DoQ.
+This section attempts to specify how those considerations apply to DoQ.

 ### Connection Reuse